 What PTSD and Depression Look Like in Real Life

-Compared to veterans with just PTSD, veterans with PTSD and depression experience more distress, difficulty with daily tasks, and neurocognitive problems, like problems focusing and remembering.
-They’re also more at risk for suicide and have more trouble in their social lives and at work.
-Furthermore, they don’t respond as well to treatment and quit going more often than people with only PTSD.
+Compared to veterans with just PTSD, veterans with PTSD and depression in a 2015 study experienced more distress, difficulty with daily tasks, and neurocognitive problems, like problems with focusing and remembering.
+They were also more at risk for suicide and had more trouble in their social lives and at work.
+Furthermore, they didn’t respond as well to treatment and quit going more often than veterans with only PTSD.

 When PTSD goes untreated, it can persist for weeks. months, or a lifetime.
 Depression can also come and go for a person’s entire life, and both conditions can get worse the longer they go unaddressed.